Roth Deferrals For 401(K) Plans: Employers Should Know All Their Options

 What are Roth 401(k) Deferrals?

-A Roth 401(k) is a plan provision that is now available in a 401(k) retirement plan and the tax treatment is similar to that of a Roth IRA.
-For example, when a contribution is made a Roth 401(k) or Roth IRA, the individual does not receive an income tax benefit upon making the contribution; instead the benefit comes at the time of withdrawal.
-The account grows tax-free and the participant pays no income tax on the principal or earnings at the time of qualified distributions.
-The Roth 401(k) feature may be appealing to participants, especially those who are younger with higher incomes.
+A Roth 401(k) is a plan provision available within a 401(k) retirement plan, and its tax treatment is similar to that of a Roth IRA.
+When a contribution is made to a Roth 401(k), the individual does not receive an income tax deduction at the time of contribution.
+Instead, the tax benefit is realized at withdrawal.
+The account grows tax-free, and qualified distributions of both principal and earnings are not subject to federal income tax.
+The Roth 401(k) feature may be particularly appealing to participants who are younger, expect higher future earnings, or desire tax-free income in retirement.

 The Roth 401(k) has two advantages over the Roth IRA.